 In addition to sexual and emotional health, Testosterone also appears to preserve cognitive function in women.
-Among women with Testosterone Deficiency that had already experienced menopause, Testosterone Therapy Treatments led to major beneficial enhancements to memory, verbal memory, and general mental function.
+Among women with Testosterone Deficiency that had already experienced menopause, Testosterone Therapy Treatments led to significant beneficial enhancements to memory, verbal memory, and general mental function.

 Women with Low-T Underserved in America Today

-Testosterone Levels can be easily tested with a simple blood test, and can help women dealing with frustrating changes in their sexual performance find out if Testosterone can help them recover their desire and their romantic urges.
+Testosterone Levels can be easily tested with a simple blood test and can help women dealing with frustrating changes in their sexual performance find out if Testosterone can help them recover their desire and their romantic urges.

 Contact Us Now

 - Thirteen Reasons That You May be Losing Your Sex Drive - September 7th, 2018

 - Relationship Among Benign Prostatic Hyperplasia, High Testosterone, and Diabetes - August 27th, 2018

 - Twenty Facts You May Not Know About Testosterone - August 27th, 2018

 - Testosterone Creams for Low Testosterone Treatment and Andropause - August 1st, 2018